Pearls from artists* # 499

 Comments are welcome!

-Posted on March 23, 2022, in An Artist's Life, Inspiration, Pearls from Artists, Quotes, Studio and tagged "Ursula K Le Guin: The Last Interview and Other Conversations", advertisers, always, anarchism, choices, choose, David Streitfeld, edited, human being, introduction, journey, Le Guin, little, machine-part, power game, question, really, return, started, Studio, voyage, working.
+Posted on March 23, 2022, in 2022, An Artist's Life, Inspiration, Pearls from Artists, Quotes, Studio and tagged "Ursula K Le Guin: The Last Interview and Other Conversations", advertisers, always, anarchism, choices, choose, David Streitfeld, edited, human being, introduction, journey, Le Guin, little, machine-part, power game, question, really, return, started, Studio, voyage, working.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 499.